New remediation method used in Ropsten

 Remediating and stabilising land in situ

 The filling masses are transported from the site.
 The clay, which is up to 15 metres thick in places, must be remediated and reinforced before it is built on.
 To solve these two problems, the project uses a completely new method for land remediation in Sweden, which stabilises the clay geotechnically at the same time as chemicals are added so that the pollutants are broken down through chemical oxidation.
+An oxidizing agent in liquid or gaseous form is added to the contaminated area, and the oxidizing agent converts soil or groundwater contamination into less harmful environmental and health metabolites.
+In complete oxidation, carbon dioxide and water are formed as final products.
 The method is known as ISS–ISCO: In Situ Stabilisation and Solidification – In Situ Chemical Oxidation.
 “In situ” is Latin for “in place”.

 Stabilisation is done with a 130-tonne machine fitted with a mixing beater two metres in diameter.
 The mixing beater stirs the clay with cement and an oxidizing agent and in this way the clay is stabilised and impurities are broken down at the same time.